Gabriel Jesus eager to lead Arsenal in final push for title

 Leading from the front, even on the sidelines

-For so long the doubts around Arsenal’s unlikely title bid were all about how they would cope without Gabriel Jesus.
+For so long the doubts around Arsenal’s unlikely title bid were all about how they would cope without Gabriel Jesus, a four-time Premier League winner with Manchester City.

 He has yet to score in his three appearances in all competitions since returning but (even before the injury) he represents much more than goals.